 Multiple career fairs are held each semester.
 Attended by hundreds of employers from a variety of disciplines, these events offer information about employment opportunities for full- and part-time jobs, internships and more.

-The University Career Center partners with thousands of employers throughout the United States to locate and post jobs for students and alumni.
+The University Career Center partners with thousands of employers throughout the United States to post jobs and recruit students and alumni for employment opportunities.
 The RowdyJobs database allows employers to post vacancies, search résumés and schedule interviews.

 Students and alumni can visit online with a career professional about any aspect of career exploration or a job search.
 CHAT is available Monday–Friday from 1:00–5:00 p.m. via the Web site.

 For more information about these and the many other tools and resources offered by the University Career Center, please visit either campus location (Main Campus: UC 2.02.04, Downtown Campus: MNT 1.162), call (210) 458-4589 for the Main Campus location or (210) 458-2910 for the Downtown Campus location, or visit the Web site at http://utsa.edu/careercenter/.

 Educational benefits are available to veterans, dependents of veterans, and personnel actively serving in the United States Armed Forces.
 The UTSA Veterans Certification Office provides the required forms and information regarding educational benefits available to eligible veterans and their dependents.
 Offices are located at both the Main Campus, MH 3.01.26, (210) 458-4540, and at the Downtown Campus, FS 1.504, (210) 458-2077.
 Information is also available on the Internet at http://utsa.edu/va/.

 Students receiving veteran's assistance are responsible for understanding and meeting the academic standards of progress required of all Veterans Administration (VA) recipients.
 These standards are set by VA regulations and are monitored by the Texas Veterans Commission.